googleforgames/open-match-docs/site/content/en/docs/Reference/glossary.md

 For example, you can create a Open Match deployment that has 50 frontend servers via `--set openmatch.frontend.replicas=50`.

-Open Match uses Helm to simplify it's Kubernetes deployment.
+Open Match uses Helm to simplify its Kubernetes deployment.
 By default, the Helm chart deploys Redis, Open Match, Prometheus, and Grafana.

 _Helm is not required for Open Match._